ushahidi/Ushahidi-plugin-analysis/readme.txt

 == Installation ==
 1. Copy the entire /analysis/ directory into your /plugins/ directory.
 2. Activate the plugin.
+3. Go to Admin, Click on Reports Tab - you should see Analysis Menu Option at Top Right

 == Changelog ==
 0.3